csardana/TAB2XML/README.md

 5.Now under the Location box, in the URI textbox copy paste our Github reposirtory which would have all source code: https://github.com/csardana/TAB2XML.
 For the Autentication box, in the textfield for user: enter your github username and for the password: enter the Personal Access Token.
 Now when this is all done, and next is clicked, you will select next again in the next window and then click finish when prompted. </br>
-Note: If you don't have a Personal Access Token, Please look at our section "How to create a Personal Access Token" which will help you procced further in the step of this installation.
+Note: If you don't have a Personal Access Token, Please look at our section [How to create a Personal Access Token](https://github.com/csardana/TAB2XML#How-create-to-a-Personal-Access-Token) which will help you procced further in the step of this installation.
 ![](Documentation/Pictures/um5.png)

 ### Setting up Gradle and Running the Application